gaoxinge/cpython/note/summary/compile in python.md

 ## symbol table

+Symbol tabel is created in step3 and used to generate byte code in step4.

 ## code object / byte code

 ### generate code from bytecode

 - [Exploring and decompiling python bytecode [closed]](https://stackoverflow.com/questions/1149513/exploring-and-decompiling-python-bytecode)

+## pyc